MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-6-Classification-Goods-Services-Under-Trademark-Act/section-6.1.md

 28. Games, toys and playthings; video game apparatus; gymnastic and sporting articles; decorations for Christmas trees.

-29. Meat, fish, poultry and game; meat extracts; preserved, frozen, dried and cooked fruits and vegetables; jellies, jams, compotes; eggs; milk, cheese, butter, yoghurt and other milk products; oils and fats for food.
+29. Meat, fish, poultry and game; meat extracts; preserved, frozen, dried and cooked fruits and vegetables; jellies, jams, compotes; eggs; milk, cheese, butter, yogurt and other milk products; oils and fats for food.

 30. Coffee, tea, cocoa and artificial coffee; rice, pasta and noodles; tapioca and sago; flour and preparations made from cereals; bread, pastries and confectionery; chocolate; ice cream, sorbets and other edible ices; sugar, honey, treacle; yeast, baking-powder; salt, seasonings, spices, preserved herbs; vinegar, sauces and other condiments; ice (frozen water).